pkt-cash/pkt-docs/docs/mining/index.md

 To install:

-1) Download and install [Docker](https://www.docker.com/) for your operating system.
+1. Download and install [Docker](https://www.docker.com/) for your operating system.

-2) Download the PacketCrypt Docker image:
+2. Download the PacketCrypt Docker image:

 ```console
 $ docker pull thomasjp0x42/packetcrypt
 ```

+There's also available a PacketCrypt Docker image built without the portable flag (`--no-portable`) which may increase the performance of the announcement mining while reducing CPU compatibility.
+Image is available at `thomasjp0x42/packetcrypt-amd64`.

-3) Run the container similar to the commands described in the [Begin Announcement Mining](#begin-announcement-mining) section, except replace this part of the command:
+3. Run the container similar to the commands described in the [Begin Announcement Mining](#begin-announcement-mining) section, except replace this part of the command:

 ```console
 $ packetcrypt
 ```

 with this command to run PacketCrypt from Docker:

 ```command
 $ docker run thomasjp0x42/packetcrypt
 ```

 The final command will be formatted like this:

 ```console
 $ docker run thomasjp0x42/packetcrypt ann -p <your_wallet_address> <pool_1>
 ```